-Please note that these regulations may be updated submission opens in July 2017.
+Please note that some of these regulations will be updated for IFFR 2021.

 International Film Festival Rotterdam aims to offer a quality selection of worldwide independent, innovative cinema and visual arts.
 Devoted to offering a platform to and actively supporting independent filmmaking from around the globe, IFFR is the essential hub for discovering film talent and for catching the early buzz on many world and international premieres.

-The 47th IFFR, organized by Stichting International Film Festival Rotterdam, will be held from 24 January to 4 February 2018.
+The 50th IFFR, organised by Stichting International Film Festival Rotterdam, will be held from 27 January to 7 February 2021.

-Submission to the Festival is open to feature films, creative documentaries, experimental films, short films and innovative visual productions for digital media completed after 1 January 2017.
-The Festival gives priority to world and international premieres.
+Submission to the festival is open to feature films, creative documentaries, experimental films, short films and innovative visual productions for digital media completed after 1 January 2020.
+The festival gives priority to world and international premieres.
 Films that have already been shown in The Netherlands are not admitted.
 Student films, with the exception of post-graduate works, are excluded from submission to the festival.
-Films previously submitted to the Festival and were not selected, will not be reconsidered for the 2018 Festival.
+Films previously submitted to the Festival and were not selected, will not be reconsidered for the 2021 Festival.